yiyuan1840/BuildingPortfolioEnergyAnalyst/README.md

 The *bldgVisualization.py* script reads the *building output.csv* and calculates building utility cost, and generate two charts for each building:
 * Building Hourly Energy Demand
-* Buiding Monthly Utility Cost
+* Building Monthly Utility Cost

 #### Building Assumptions
 * Office utilization schedules adopted from from ASHREA 90.1 User Manual